atomist-attic/lifecycle-demo/README.md

 #### Prerequisites

-Before running this editor, you must have the following prerequisites satisfied.
+Before running this editor, you must have the following prerequisites axaxa satisfied.

 *   A source code repository